Azure/caf-terraform-landingzones-accelerator/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/iac-pipeline.md

-# Deployment of Enterprise-Scale AKS Construction Set by levels
+# Deployment of Enterprise-Scale AKS Construction Set by levels with persistent storage

+Important!
+In order to deploy infrastructure with persistent storage uncomment "backend "azurerm" {}" line in *main.tf* !

 ## Deploying levels with IaC